 Black coffee, and certain teas, have been shown to help destroy plague-causing bacteria.
 Coffee and tea are antibacterial against Streptococcus mutans (S. mutans), the main bacteria that causes tooth decay.
 Roasted beans tested better against S. mutans than unroasted beans, although both showed benefits.
 It has been shown that coffee, specifically roasted coffee, interferes with the absorption of bacteria to teeth, and although it doesn’t completely prevent growth of S. mutans, it does reduce the amount that sticks to your teeth.

 Teas have also shown some of the same benefits as coffee.
-Green tea specifically has added benefits from the natural antioxidant compounds (catechins) that are in it.
-The Journal of Periodontology showed improvement in periodontal disease after drinking one cup of tea per day.
+Green tea in particular has added benefits from its natural antioxidant compounds (catechins).
+The Journal of Periodontology showed improvement in the teeth of individuals with periodontal disease after drinking one cup of tea per day.
 The catechins in the tea interfere with the inflammation that results from bacteria in the mouth associated with periodontal disease.
-Black tea had similar results, but to a lesser extent than green tea.
+Black tea had similar results, but to a lesser extent.

 Remember, the less sugar, creams, and syrups you add to your morning coffee and tea, the better for fighting bacteria.
 Brush your teeth (and floss!) half an hour after drinking, eat healthy foods, and make sure you go in for your routine cleanings to keep your teeth healthy and white.
 Contact Cascadia Dental Specialists today to request an appointment!